Amsterdam/react-maps/README.md

 ## Usage

-Install dependencies: `yarn`
+Install dependencies: `npm install`
-Start the example app: `yarn start` and check out `http://localhost:8080`
+Start the example app: `npm run start` and check out `http://localhost:8080`

 Checkout `./src/example/App.tsx` for how to implement the components.

 ### Link to existing project

-First build the package: `yarn build`
+First build the package: `npm run build`
-Then simply execute `yarn link` in this repo, then in your repo where you want implement this package `yarn link "@amsterdam/react-maps"`
+Then simply execute `npm link` in this repo, then in your repo where you want implement this package `npm link @amsterdam/react-maps`

 Then we have just one issue: we now have two react dependencies: one in your project, and the one in this repo.
 This will unfortunately resolve in an error.
 There are two ways of fixing this: